On the two-dimensional singular stochastic viscous nonlinear wave equations: Introduction

 \noi From the proof of Theorem \ref{THM:LWP}, we see that it suffices to control the $\H^1$-norm of $\vec v(t) \deff (v(t), \dt v(t))$.
 For this purpose, we study the evolution of the energy (with $k = 3$)

 \noi for the standard nonlinear wave equation (NLW):

 \noi As in the case of the stochastic NLW studied in \cite{GKOT}, the energy $E(\vec v)$ is not conserved under~\eqref{SNLW11} due to the singular perturbative term $3 v^2 \Psi + 3v :\!\Psi^2\!: + :\!\Psi^3\!: \, $.
 For our problem, the dissipation by the viscous term comes in rescue and allows us to establish a double exponential growth bound on $E(\vec v)$ via a Yudovich-type argument \cite{Yud, BG}.
-See Section \ref{SEC:GWP1} for details.
+See Section~\ref{SEC:GWP1} for details.
+In \cite{BT3}, Burq and Tzvetkov used an analogous Yudovich-type argument and proved probabilistic global well-posedness of the defocusing cubic NLW, \eqref{NLW5} with $k = 3$, on the three-dimensional torus $\T^3$ with randomized initial data in $L^2(\T^3)$.
+A key difference between Theorem \ref{THM:GWP1} and \cite{BT3} is that, thanks to the dissipative smoothing effect, we can handle data (namely, the stochastic convolution and its Wick powers) of slightly negative regularity.

 Lastly, we consider global well-posedness of \eqref{SNLW9} with random initial data.
 More precisely, consider a pair $(u_0^\o, u_1^\o)$ of random functions defined by